Free & Open Source

 Standardizing AI-assisted PRs.

-Onboarding a team onto Cursor or Copilot.
+Onboarding a team onto an AI IDE.
 Needs one ruleset baseline so AI-generated diffs meet the same bar as hand-written code.

 The technical PM